tlarok/blender-fbximporter/README.md

 * Your model is very high-poly
 * The mesh does not deform well during simulation

-> The deformed mesh will inherit the proxy/simulation mesh’s weight painting.
+???+ noteThe deformed mesh will inherit the proxy/simulation mesh’s weight painting.

 ---